-The first case is a computing cluster with one FCFS queue.
-The simulated cluster is space-shared and has 100 CPUs.
-In order to understand what are the workload characteristics we analyze the traces on three representative dataintensive clusters3.
+traces on three representative data-intensive clusters (Table 1).
 For RAL05 and NIK05 we are able to roughly distinguish the Grid jobs and the locally generated jobs.
 By examining the "user name" field in the traces, jobs from "pool account" (usually a VO name plus a unique number) are considered Grid jobs while jobs from a "real" user name are seen as local jobs.
 As is shown in Table 2, different clusters have different job arrival rates and autocorrelation structures.
 The arrival ratio and patterns of local jobs versus Grid jobs are also highly diversified.
 The job run times, on the other hand, have relatively smaller variances and are almost all long range dependent.
-These statistics give us a good reference on how to adjust the model parameters for synthetic workload generation.
+These statistics give us a good reference on how to adjust the model parameters for synthetic workload generation (Table 3).

-4.2 Grid Broker Case
+4.2.
+Grid broker case

 The second case naturally extends to the Grid level.
-In our environment we simulate 8 space-shared clusters whose properties resemble those of the eight largest clusters in the LHC production Grid (LCG)4.
-These properties are shown in Table 4.
+In our environment we simulate 8 space-shared clusters whose properties resemble those of the eight largest clusters in the LHC production Grid (LCG).2 These properties are shown in Table 4.
 Each cluster has its own local background workload, in which the job arrival rate scale with the capacity of the resource.
-The chosen algorithm for the Grid broker case is called MCT (Minimum Completion Time) [14].
+The chosen algorithm for the Grid broker case is called MCT (Minimum Completion Time) [15].
 MCT assigns each incoming job to the cluster with the minimum expected completion time for that job.
 Clusters are assumed to be FCFS-based so the minimum completion time can be estimated by simulating FCFS scheduling for the local queue.
 The estimated minimum completion times are published to the Information Service and can be used by the broker for making a scheduling decision.
-The job flow at the Grid level is sent to the broker and has an average arrival rate of 0.1/seconds.
+The job flow at the Grid level is sent to the broker and has an average arrival rate of 0.1/s.
 The workload models generate synthetic traces with different structures and are stored in text files.
 GridSim reads the workloads from the files and carries out the simulation.